xHookman/IGexperiments/README.md

 🔓 **Unlock Instagram's Developer Options!** 🚀✨
 IGExperiments is a module that unlocks Instagram's hidden developer options, giving you access to advanced features like **White Hat settings** (enables SSL unpinning), **Test User mode**, and much more.

+## ⚠️ Important: IGExperiments is Now Deprecated

+Thank you for your support! 🎉 IGExperiments has reached its final version.
+We encourage you to switch to our new module, **InstaEclipse**, which comes with exciting new features such as:

+- 🕵️ **Ghost Mode**
+- 🎯 **Distraction-Free Mode**
+- 🚫 **Disable Ads**
+- 🔧 **Additional Customizations**

+👉 **Check out InstaEclipse here:** [InstaEclipse on GitHub](https://github.com/ReSo7200/InstaEclipse)

+We appreciate your continued support and contributions to the project.
+Let’s make Instagram better together!

+Thank you! 💙
+— ReSo7200

 ---

 ## Features